 |Band||Basic residential SDLT rates||Higher SDLT rates|

-Since 1 March 2019 any SDLT is payable to HMRC within 14 days of the effective date of the land transaction.
-The effective date is normally completion but it can be sooner if for example the buyer goes into occupation before completion or he pays 90% or more of the total price to the seller ahead of completion.
+Since 1 March 2019, any SDLT is payable to HMRC within 14 days of the effective date of the land transaction.
+The effective date is normally completion, but it can be sooner if for example, the buyer goes into occupation before completion, or they pay 90% or more of the total price to the seller ahead of completion.

-When the whole or part of the consideration for a lease consists of rent the SDLT is calculated as a percentage of the net present value of the rent payable over the term of the lease at rates of up to 1% on residential leases and 2% commercial leases.
-The premium or capital price element of the lease consideration is charged to SDLT at the normal sale rates above.
+When the whole or part of the consideration for a lease consists of rent, the SDLT is calculated as a percentage of the net present value of the rent.
+This is payable over the term of the lease at rates of up to 1% on residential leases, and 2% on commercial leases.
+The premium – or capital price element – of the lease consideration is charged to SDLT at the normal sale rates above.

 Do you have an SDLT or stamp duty issue that needs resolving or require advice on the liability of a past or a planned transaction?
 If so, please contact Patrick Cannon here for an initial discussion about the options open to you.

 No, Stamp Duty cannot be paid in instalments.

 Stamp Duty needs to be paid in full within 14 days of the initial transaction, or the date you completed the purchase of property.
 This was reduced from 30 days on 1 March 2019.

 If you don’t submit a SDLT return or don’t pay the tax within 14 days, you might incur penalties and interest from HMRC.

 Yes, there are many exemptions and reliefs from Stamp Duty.
 A transfer of land as a gift for example will not attract Stamp Duty unless there is a mortgage secured on it and the liability to repay the mortgage is assumed by the donee.
 Transfers between spouses and civil partners on a separation or divorce are also exempt.